132nd-vWing/132-TRP-388/TRP/ACT/ACT-03 DCA CAP.md

 MQ pilots will plan, prepare and brief a DCA CAP mission.
-MQ pilot will coordinate with a 2ship aggressor flight (MQ or IP). (this can be coordinated with pilots flying ACT-04 OCA SWEEP, for increased tranining value for everyone involved).
+MQ pilot will coordinate with a 2ship aggressor flight (MQ or IP). (this can be coordinated with pilots flying ACT-04 OCA SWEEP or SAT-7, for increased tranining value for everyone involved).

 FL will prepare and deliver a flightbrief according to 388th SOP.